One of the joys of continuing my education is

 The final clause, granting the right “to petition the Government for a redress of grievances,” is also crucial for a democracy as it protects the rights of the people to tell their government that is has wronged them (Scarinci, n.d.).

-I could write an entire book on the differences between the Black Lives Matter protests last year, the attempted insurrection on January 6, and how they relate to the First Amendment and all of its clauses.
+I could write an entire book on the differences between the Black Lives Matter protests in 2020, the attempted insurrection on January 6, 2021, and how they relate to the First Amendment and all of its clauses.
 Others undoubtedly will.
 For the most part, BLM protestors exercised their First Amendment rights as citizens by peacefully gathering, expressing their views about societal disparities that run along racial lines, and by telling their government at local, state, and national levels that change is needed.
 There were exceptions, of course, but citizens who rioted, committed acts of violence, or committed other crimes while claiming they were “protesting” are not protected by the First Amendment.
 Neither are those who took up arms and attacked the Capitol with the express and expressed desire to prevent the Electoral College from confirming President-Elect Biden, lynch then Vice President Pence, and murder Speaker of the House Pelosi (Tan et al., 2021).

 And this is the crux of where people fail to understand what the First Amendment does and does not do.
 The First Amendment, at its core, is designed to protect people from religious persecution by the Government, and to maintain open communications between the Government and the People.
 Citizens are free to worship (or not) as they choose, and as long as they express themselves peacefully, they are protected.